 When you’re ready to kick things up a notch, the Sunny elliptical has 16 different resistance options that can easily be utilized via the display.

 A few things I don’t love?
 The complicated assembly and the subpar warranty.
 I would definitely recommend grabbing a friend and a Phillips head screwdriver to make the process a little easier.
 Kate says she did this on her own, and the instructions given aren’t very clear.
-She says that the needed tools are provided, using your own screwdriver makes things quicker.
+She says that while the needed tools are provided, using your own screwdriver makes things quicker.
+This earned it a 3.5-out-of-5 in our delivery and assembly category.

 Let’s talk about the warranty—with just three years on the frame and only 180 days for all other pieces, I am concerned about the long-term durability of this machine.
 Although we didn’t experience any issues, we haven’t used the SF-E3912 for three years and can’t speak to long-term sturdiness.